 Food Glorious Food!

-The source of happiness for most of us and unfortunately one of the biggest sources of waste in our world today.
+The source of happiness for most of us !

-Nobody likes to see food wasted, but it is our present reality.
+Because, we cannot ignore that one of the biggest sources of waste in our world today, is in our food production and supply.
+It has simply become our present and everyday reality.
 Over one tonne of food is wasted by every household in Ireland every year.
 That’s one million tonnes in Ireland every year.
-Across the world – one third of all of our food goes to waste.
-It’s a sobering thought.
+And across the world – one third of all of our food goes to waste.

-And today, in a world where more than half the world’s population currently lives in cities, this an on-going challenge as convenience becomes ever more important to an urban society.
-The retailers committed to long-term action to deal with the crisis, so although we have a long way to go, retailers have started to play their part.
+Today, in a world where more than half the world’s population currently lives in cities, this an on-going challenge as convenience becomes ever more important to an urban society.
+The retailers committed to long-term action to deal with the crisis, so although we have a long way to go, they, at least, have started to play their part.

 Discover more food stories with us – and let us share yours!